 Palpable nodes.
 To find out whether melanoma cells have escaped the primary tumor, the physician starts by feeling the nearby lymph nodes.
 When there is an enlargement or lump in a lymph node, it is described as “palpable,” meaning that the physician can feel it on physical examination.

 Today, a lymph node that is palpable is almost always surgically removed.
 It is then sent to the pathology laboratory to be tested microscopically for the presence of malignant cells.
-If any are found, the rest of the nodes in that basin will also be removed, and treatments that stimulate the immune system and/or chemotherapy will be recommended.
+If any are found, the rest of the nodes in that basin will also usually be removed, and a course of adjuvant (complementary or secondary) treatments that stimulate the immune system or target defective genes or proteins will generally be recommended.

 Non-palpable nodes.
 The lymph nodes are not always palpable even when melanoma cells have spread beyond the original tumor.
 In the past, there was much debate about when to excise and examine the local lymph nodes.
-Some believed in a wait and see policy; others believed in removing all the nodes (radical node dissection) in the region of the tumor on the chance there were hidden cancer cells; this was called elective lymph node dissection, or ELND.
+Some believed in a wait and see policy, with close monitoring; others believed in removing all the nodes (radical node dissection) in the region of the tumor on the chance there were hidden cancer cells; this was called elective lymph node dissection, or ELND.

 Lymphoscintigraphy (Lymphatic Mapping) and Sentinel Node Biopsy

-Today, there are specific guidelines for when to investigate the regional lymph nodes: Two techniques refined over the past decade, called lymphoscintigraphy and sentinel node biopsy, have solved the problem of whether or not to perform radical lymph node dissection in the absence of clinically palpable nodes.
+Today, there are specific guidelines for when to investigate the regional lymph nodes: Two techniques refined over the past decade, called lymphoscintigraphy and sentinel lymph node biopsy, have helped physicians decide whether or not to perform radical lymph node dissection in the absence of clinically palpable nodes.

-Generally, when patients have melanomas under 1 mm in thickness, with no ulceration and a mitotic rate of less than 1/mm2, nodal dissection is deemed unnecessary.
-For melanomas that have reached 1 mm in thickness, and/or have ulceration or a mitotic rate of 1/mm2 or greater, lymphoscintigraphy and sentinel node biopsy (SLNB) are undertaken to determine whether all the nodes in the regional lymph node basin should be removed.
+Generally, when patients have primary melanoma tumors under .8 mm in thickness, with no ulceration, nodal dissection is deemed unnecessary.
+For melanomas that have reached .8 mm in thickness, and/or have ulceration, lymphoscintigraphy and sentinel node biopsy (SLNB) are undertaken to determine whether metastatic cells have reached the lymph nodes.

 Lymphoscintigraphy is a technique for mapping the lymphatic pathway to track whether melanoma cells have metastasized from the primary melanoma tumor to the local lymph nodes.
 A small amount of a harmless radioactive substance is injected at the site of the melanoma to trace the flow of lymph fluid draining from it to the nodes.
 Then, with the help of a scanner, the drainage pattern of the lymph fluid is determined.

 Once a specific area (basin) of lymph drainage has been pinpointed by the dye or tracer, the sentinel node(s) can be removed surgically and tested in the pathology laboratory, the premise being that if any melanoma cells reach the local nodal basin, they will show up in the sentinel node(s).
 If no cancer cells are found in the sentinel nodes, no further surgery is performed.
-If cancer cells are present in the sentinel nodes, the rest of the nodes in this lymphatic basin will also usually be removed and examined.
-Once melanoma cells are confirmed in the lymph nodes, the patient is reclassified as Stage III.
+If cancer cells are present in the sentinel nodes, the physician and patient have two options: remove and examine the rest of the nodes in this lymphatic basin, or clinically observe the nodes carefully over time with the help of ultrasound testing, removing them only if melanoma cells are later found.
+Once melanoma cells are confirmed in the lymph nodes, the patient is reclassified as Stage III, and a course of adjuvant treatments that stimulate the immune system or target defective genes or proteins will generally be recommended.

 Microscopic nodal involvement